jayjojayson/Sun-Position-Card/docs/README-eng.md

 [![README English](https://img.shields.io/badge/README-Eng-orange)](https://github.com/jayjojayson/Sun-Position-Card/blob/main/docs/README-eng.md)
 ![stars](https://img.shields.io/github/stars/jayjojayson/Sun-Position-Card)

 # :sunny: Sun Position Card

-This is a custom card for Home Assistant that displays the sun's position with custom images and details.
+This is a custom card for Home Assistant that displays the sun's position with custom images and details, as well as the current moon phase.
+You need the sun.sun entity provided by Home Assistant when your Home location is configured.
+The moon.phase entity is optional and only required to display the current moon phase.
+To get the Moon sensor, go to Settings → Devices & Services → Add Integration and search for Moon.
+This is Home Assistant’s built-in Moon integration.

 If you like the Card, I would appreciate a Star rating ⭐ from you. 🤗

 ## Features
--   **Visual Representation:** Displays different sun position images depending on the time of day.
+-   **Visual Representation Sun Position:** Displays different sun position images depending on the time of day.
+-   **Visual Representation Lunar Phases:** Displays the current moon phase depending on the moon’s position (8 lunar phases).
 -   **Animated Images** Images of the sun's position in the morning, at midday, and in the afternoon can be animated.
 -   **Customizable Times:** Select which sun times (e.g., rising, setting, dawn, dusk) should be displayed.
 -   **Flexible Layout:** Position the time information above, below, or to the right of the image.